migerh/wasm-filter/README.md

-# filter
+# wasm-filter

-A simple example that shows how to pass image data to wasm and back to js and render it in a canvas
+A simple example that shows how to pass image data to wasm and back to js and render it in a canvas.

 ## build